How to Make Nutrition-Boosting Chia Smoothies

 Combining the nutrient punch of chia with the benefits of leafy green spinach offers you a superfood combination to guard against heart disease, diabetes and more.

 Plus, the addition of banana and mango (or pineapple) creates a smooth, fresh, delicious-tasting treat.
+Especially with a splash of yogurt - check out greek yogurt smoothies here!

 Healthy Cocoa-Fix Smoothie